 Beyond monetary donations, companies are using their pre-COVID assets to assist during the pandemic.
 Here are three examples of how companies are contributing more than money right now:

-- Use specialized technologies for charity.
+Use specialised technologies for charity.
 Louis Vuitton is transforming its perfume and cosmetics facilities to make hand sanitizer.
 "LVMH will continue to honour this commitment for as long as necessary," the company said.

-- Repurpose factories, warehouses, and distribution centers.
+Repurpose factories, warehouses, and distribution centres.
 For example, fast-fashion brand Zara is using its apparel factories to create hospital scrubs for healthcare workers on the frontlines in Spain.

 In this unprecedented time, much is unknown — and things change quickly.
 But retailers all over the world have already stepped up to meet these trying times.